List of General Hospital characters introduced in the 2010s: Reception

 Michael Logan said, "If you can hold your own against Maude, those mobsters in Port Charles should be a cinch!"
 Logan also praised the character's name as "best soap name ever!"
 Logan said the character would make a good match for Anthony Geary's Luke Spencer.
 On Soaps She Knows, fans hoped for Barbeau's pairing with Geary, while some also voted for a potential pairing with Tristan Rogers's Robert Scorpio.
 TV Guide described Suzanne's reveal as The Balkan's wife as a "jaw-dropper" and "stunning revelation."

 Willow Tait

 Willow Tait, portrayed by Katelyn MacMullen, made her first appearance on October 18, 2018.

 Storylines

 In October 2018, Willow Tait is introduced as a teacher at Port Charles Elementary, where she meets with Franco Baldwin and Elizabeth Webber, after Elizabeth's son Aiden begins acting distant at school.

+Willow later meets Michael Corinthos in a bereavement group and the two bond over their shared losses but however she begins a relationship with Harrison Chase.
+It is later revealed that Willow was once a member of a cult called Dawn of Day and was once involved in a relationship with the evil cult leader, Shiloh Archer.
+When Shiloh shows up in Port Charles, Willow, Michael, Chase and Michael's family rally together to protect not only Willow but also Michael's younger sister, Kristina Corinthos-Davis who recently became a member of Dawn of Day.

+After Chase and Sasha have an alleged affair and learning about the true identity of Wiley Corinthos, a heartbroken Willow enters a marriage of convenience with Michael to help him win custody of his son, Wiley.
+Months later, Michael and Willow later fall in love and then begin a real marriage together.
+Their marriage is short-lived and later they get an annulment and return to their respective partners.
+However, Willow and Michael still have a lingering feelings which culminates into the two having an affair while Willow is married to Chase who was thought to have a terminal illness.
+After divorcing Chase, Willow and Michael get remarried and together from this union, the two welcomed a daughter, Amelia Grace Corinthos.

 Ellie Trout

 Ellie Trout is a fictional character from the ABC Daytime soap opera General Hospital.
 She first appeared on September 14, 2012, portrayed by Emily Wilson.
 The anticipated airdate was confused by some with that of Teresa Castillo's role as Sabrina Santiago, who then appeared September 19.
 A representative of the show later confirmed that Wilson had joined the cast on a recurring basis.
 On December 12, 2013, it was announced that Wilson, as well as Bradford Anderson, would exit the series.
 Wilson came back in 2014 and 2015.